mariadb-kester/terraformDemo/docs/files/digitalocean/infrastructure.md

 create a local environment variable.
 Replace the below (after the = and up to the ") with your own API key.

     echo "export TF_VAR_demo_digital_ocean_token=dop_v1_xxxxxxxxxx" > .env

-You must also create a [GitHub deployment key](../github/accessToken.md) for the automation process to access your GitHub repositories.

-Once you have a GitHub deployment key return to your terminal and use the access token you just generated to give your project access to GitHub.
-Replace the below (after the = and up to the ") with your own personal access token.

-    echo "export TF_VAR_demo_github_token=ghp_xxxxxx" >> .env